Volume Spread Analysis

 The language should stay conditional.
 VSA can suggest pressure, weakness, absorption, or possible imbalance.
 It should not be treated as confirmation that large operators are accumulating or distributing a market at a specific point.

-Observed input What it may suggest What it does not prove
+Observed condition What it may suggest What it does not prove

 High volume with limited progress Possible absorption, resistance, or opposing pressure It does not prove distribution or reversal